-After the end of the 24-hour window, you have an ability to send “1 follow up message” to these recipients.
+After the end of the 24-hour window, you have the ability to send a “1 follow up message” to these recipients.
 After that, you won’t be able to send them ads or promotional messages until they interact with you again.

 It’s very important that you choose the right one because you don’t want to break the Platform Policies.

 You can send the broadcast either to your whole list or to a smaller segment of your list.

 It’s possible to send the broadcast right away, but it’s often smarter to plan it in for a time that you know it’s more likely for your subscribers to be active.

 This one is important if your subscribers are based in different timezones.

 You’ve three options;